Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: Introduction

 More generally, the finite-dimensionality of the second bounded cohomology of the groups from Theorems \ref{thm:main}, \ref{thm:PLPP} and \ref{thm:T} implies further rigidity results.
 For instance, every homomorphism from $G$ to the mapping class group of a hyperbolic surface has virtually abelian image \cite{mcg}, and if $G$ is moreover finitely generated, then it admits only finitely many conjugacy classes of isometric actions on an irreducible symmetric space which is Hermitian and not of tube type \cite{hermitian1, hermitian2}. \\

 The next application concerns the \emph{spectrum of $\scl$ on finitely presented groups} which is defined as $\{r\in \mathbf{R}_{\geq 0} \mid \exists \text{ a finitely presented group }G\text{ such that }r\in \scl(G)\}$.
 For the classes of finitely generated and recursively presented groups, the spectrum has been completely described by Heuer in \cite{heuer}.
 However the full picture for finitely presented groups remains mysterious \cite[Question 5.48]{calegari}.
 It has been shown for several classes of finitely presented groups that the spectrum of $\scl$ consists entirely of rationals.
-This holds for instance for the lift of Thompson's group $T$ \cite{ghys_serg, zhuang}, free groups \cite{free} and Baumslag--Solitar groups \cite{gog}.
+This holds for instance for the lift of Thompson's group $T$ \cite{ghys_serg, zhuang}, free groups \cite{free} and certain graphs of groups \cite{gog}.

 In \cite[6 C]{gromov}, Gromov asked whether irrational values can occur in the scl of finitely presented groups.
 The first examples were found by Zhuang \cite{zhuang}, who showed that lifts of certain Stein--Thompson's groups have elements with transcendental $\scl$.
-Since then other examples have emerged \cite[Chapter 5]{calegari}, but the $\scl$ always appears to be either rational or transcendental.
+Since then other examples have emerged \cite[Chapter 5]{calegari}, but the $\scl$ always appeared to be either rational or transcendental.
 This led to the following natural question:

 \begin{question}[Calegari {\cite[Question 5.47]{calegari}}] Is there a finitely presented group in which $\scl$ takes on an irrational value that is algebraic? \end{question}

 This question was also asked in \cite{book} and mentioned in \cite{heuer}.
 Here we answer it in the positive: